rsyc/Udacity_Project4_DogBreedApp/README.md

 ## Acknowledgement

-The data sets used in this project and the guidelines were provided by Udacity.
+The datasets used in this project and the guidelines were provided by Udacity.
 More information can be found on their [Github](https://github.com/besson/ds-capstone-project/tree/master/dog-project).

 ## Licensing